メインコンテンツまでスキップ

 show3dObjectsBoolShows or hides all 3d layers (3D buildings, landmarks, trees, etc.) including shadows, ambient occlusion, and flood lights.
 Important: configuration available starting from v11.5.2 SDK

-themeStringSwitches between 3 themes: default, faded and monochrome.
+themeStringSwitches between 4 themes: default, faded, monochrome & custom.
 Important: configuration available starting from v11.5.2 SDK

 lightPresetStringSwitches between 4 time-of-day states: dusk, dawn, day, and night.